sheetazita/Good-Words/README.md

 # Good-Words

+## Installation:
+* fork & clone the whole repo in your terminal.
+* from your terminal, cd into the repo, inside api directory, install ruby, run rails s to open backend server.
+* open another terminal tab, cd into client directory, run npm i, run npm install axios react-router-dom, & run npm start to open up the app in your web browser.

 ## Project Description
 The goal of "Good Words" app is to provide encouraging, inspiring vereses from Bible to help people in their difficult times, to give them comforting or help them find hopes in lives.
 By generating daily encouraging verses about love, faith, or hope, people might find the source of light in their dark valley moment.
 "Good Words" app also provide various of gift choices relate to the verse user generate, so when the users want to get something with Biblical meaning for their love one, the app could be a very helpful resources to them.